-A laser-light sensor that can identify bacteria in a wound may sound far-fetched, but it's already becoming Mars Exploration Program.
-The technology is going to Mars for the first time on Perseverance, which launched in July 2020, but it's already detecting trace contaminants wastewater treatment, and other important operations on Earth.
+A laser-light sensor that can identify bacteria in a wound may sound far-fetched, but it's already becoming a reality, thanks in part to NASA's Mars Exploration Program.
+The technology is going to Mars for the first time on Perseverance, which launched in July 2020, but it's already detecting trace contaminants in pharmaceutical manufacturing, wastewater treatment, and other important operations on Earth.